firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 would not be comfortable answering private questions or questions about their health.

-Close the survey by midnight on January 12, 2016 and prepare a summary of what you learned about your colleagues from your questionnaire e.g. that 30% do not like chocolate holiday desert or that 1/2 of the foreign born participants have not had eggnog.
+Close the survey (you can automatically set the survey to go offline on the survey setting page) by midnight on January 12, 2016.

+Please prepare a short summary sharing what you learned about your colleagues from your questionnaire e.g. that 60% of the foreign born participants have never had eggnog or 80% of folks whose desks are in Rubloff have gone harrowingly uncaffeinated in the afternoons since the espression machine broke down.

-Note that you don't need to wait until the end to prepare your analysis.
-You can export the data into CSV files (or as JSON stream if you're using the API) while data are being entered.
-You can can prepare tentative reports if you automate how you analyze the data.
+Note that you don't need to wait until the end of data collection to to prepare your analysis.
+You can export the data into CSV files (or as JSON stream if you're using the API) at any time during data capture.
+If you automate the analysis pipeline, then you can run tentative reports of the progress at any point during your data capture.

 ## Entering the Roster and Keeping it Current

 Disable auto-numbering so you can use `record_id` from the Master Project.

 ![Disable auto-numbering of records](resources/disableautonum.png)

+**DON'T IMPORT USERS WHO HAVE NOT YET CONFIRMED -- build a report that excludes those that have not agreed**